isalevine/module-one-final-project-guidelines-seattle-web-career-021819/README.md

 * View program statistics drawn from all users

 ## Demo
+You can see a video demo of our program at the directory below app/assets/demo/mod1_project_demo.mov

 ## Contributing
 Contributions are welcome in all shapes and forms, especially bug fixes and feature additions.